bilke/Craft-Docs/source/plugins/advanced/models.rst

 Models
 ======

 Models are containers for data.
-Just about every time information is passed between :doc:`services <services>`, :doc:`controllers <controllers>`, and templates in Blocks, it’s passed via a model.
+Just about every time information is passed between :doc:`services <services>`, :doc:`controllers <controllers>`, and templates in Craft, it’s passed via a model.

 To create a model, first create a new models/ subfolder within your plugin’s folder.
 Then create a new file in that folder, named with this format::